MCQ: Ledger Accounts – Complete Guide for JKSSB & Competitive Exams

 Answer: (b)

-Explanation: A surplus of debits over credits results in a debit balance.
+Explanation: A surplus of debits over credits results in a debit balance for that account.

 Answer: (b)